masyl/funex/README.md

 ### v0.3

-- Apply unit tests to the minified build
+- [ ] Apply unit tests to the minified build
-- Working support of all modern browsers
+- [ ] Working support of all modern browsers
-- Document : Whitespace support
+- [ ] Document : Whitespace support
-- Document : Support for Multi-statement
+- [ ] Document : Support for Multi-statement
-- Document : Code Quality and Hygiene
+- [ ] Document : Code Quality and Hygiene
-- Document : Support for inline JSON (No litterals)
+- [ ] Document : Support for inline JSON (No litterals)
-- Document : Available Dists
+- [ ] Document : Available Dists
-- Document: Lower cyclomatic complexity : all functions under 5
+- [ ] Document: Lower cyclomatic complexity : all functions under 5
-- A pretty homepage
-- A new logo
+- [X] A new logo

 ### v0.4

-- Automate test suite on the frontend in all browsers (testling or sauce labs)
-- Syntax error on unclosed function calls and array gets
-- Syntax error on miss-placed string test."string"
-- Syntax error on unterminated statement
+- [ ] A pretty homepage
+- [ ] provide a base memory frame when creating the funex
+- [ ] primitives like true, false, this

 ### v0.5

+- [ ] Benchmarks
+- [ ] Automate test suite on the frontend in all browsers (testling or sauce labs)
+- [ ] Syntax error on unclosed function calls and array gets
+- [ ] Syntax error on miss-placed string test."string"
+- [ ] Syntax error on unterminated statement

+### v1.0

-- A api to tap property access and function calls
+- [ ] A api to tap property access and function calls
-- A tool to try/test funex live
+- [ ] A tool to try/test funex live
-- Better sample usage
+- [ ] Better sample usage
-- 100% Annotated code
+- [ ] 100% Annotated code
-- Support evaluation of async expressions with a standard callback
+- [ ] Support evaluation of async expressions with a standard callback

 ### v0.6

-- Capacity setting: multi-statement ()
+- [ ] Capacity setting: multi-statement ()
-- Capacity setting: JSON
+- [ ] Capacity setting: JSON
-- Capacity setting: true/false primitives (true)
+- [ ] Capacity setting: true/false primitives (true)
-- Capacity setting: validator for function calls
+- [ ] Capacity setting: validator for function calls
-- Capacity setting: validator for property access
+- [ ] Capacity setting: validator for property access
-- Capacity setting: validator for value access
+- [ ] Capacity setting: validator for value access